Youssefachouri/resources/en/about_templates.md

 --- Short content 1 ---

-Learn how to add catchy call-to-action with QR codes captions.
-Choose from pre-defined templates or create one with a PRO account
+Learn how to add catchy phrases with QR codes captions.
+Choose from pre-defined templates or create your own with a PRO account.

 ----------